 In theory, Green School Parks should help to reduce the number of uncomfortable and dangerously hot days at Austin’s elementary schools.
 This, in turn, should create conditions where students—and other community members—can safely spend more time outdoors being physically active and connecting with nature.

-The City of Austin’s Health and Climate Solution project, funded by the Robert Wood Johnson Foundation, is putting this theory to the test.
+The City of Austin’s project is putting this theory to the test.
 The project is a collaboration between the school district, the Parks and Recreation Department, and The University of Texas Health Science Center at Houston (UTHealth) School of Public Health in Austin, Texas, that will monitor the outdoor temperatures and use of the outdoor spaces at three elementary schools located in low-income, predominantly Hispanic neighborhoods: Barrington, Cook and Odom.
 Each of these schools is similar in many ways, yet distinct with regard to the amount and dispersion of the tree canopy in the school “park.”
 The hypothesis, essentially, is that more shade cover will lead to lower temperatures and more time spent outdoors being physically active.
 The hope is that this, in turn, will increase children’s connectedness to nature and emotional well-being—and even raise standardized test scores.

 The leaders of this project—Melody Alcazar at the City of Austin, Anne Muller at Austin Independent School District, and Kevin Lanza at the school of public health—are excited that this project has the potential to accelerate the full adoption of the Green School Park program throughout Austin.
 They are also keenly aware of the fact that their work may inspire other American communities—especially other communities in the South, where the number of dangerous heat days is growing most rapidly—to follow suit.
-As such, this project is an example of what Robert Wood Johnson Foundation hopes to accomplish with its Health and Climate Solutions program: build the evidence for effective solutions, so that all communities across the country can effectively rise to the health and climate challenges that they face in an equitable manner.
+As such, this project is building the evidence for effective solutions, so that all communities across the country can effectively rise to the health and climate challenges that they face in an equitable manner.